luffah/switch_to.sh/README.md

 * [run-or-raise - position.org](http://fr.positon.org/tag/wmctrl) : it uses both `wmctrl` and `xdotool`

 # And the future
-The question will be about performance of using xdotool (BSD).
+The question will be about performance of using xdotool (BSD) and about implementing an 'exposé'.

 Too, the alternatives are quite good.